joeycato/thoughtknots/contents/articles/alteredvideoplayer/index.md

 ![avpbanner](avpbanner.png)

 **AVP** is basically a video player that autogenerates a jigsaw puzzle from its source in real-time ( in this case a selected Netflix Original trailer.)
-To solve the puzzle, just re-arrange the pieces by dragging and dropping them back on the center grid.
-Difficulty can be changed in the top-right menu.
-You can also upload your own videos as well.
+To solve the puzzle, just rearrange the pieces by dragging and dropping them back onto the center grid.
+Difficulty can be adjusted in the top-right menu.
+You can also upload your own custom videos if you choose.

-*Note: This hack was developed/tested primarily for the desktop Google Chrome browser ( experience may vary on other browsers )*
+*Note: This hack was developed/tested primarily with the desktop version of Google Chrome ( experience may vary on other browsers )*

 Click [here](http://gorch.com/hacks/avp/) to play!